tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Payment-coupons.md

 * Design of your collection cards: choose a predefined or custom design for your cards.
 Custom cards are available from 1000 cards.
 * How many cards do you want to request?: select the number of cards you want to generate according to the design you choose.
-* Delivery address: Click edit link at the top right corner of this panel to provide the address where you want to receive the cards.
+* Delivery address: Click _**Edit**_ at the top right corner of this panel to provide the address where you want to receive the cards.
 * Payment summary: we calculate the cost of your order depending on the quantity of cards requested and the design you choose.

 {{% alert title="Note" color="warning"%}}